Introduction to US Law and Introduction to US Legal Practice

 Early Reading for Introduction to US Law and Syllabus

 Each section of Intro. to US Law reads a line of cases, as described above.
-These cases are lengthy and complex; the faculty strongly recommends that you read the cases assigned for your section before the course starts.
+These cases are lengthy and complex; the faculty strongly recommends that you read the cases assigned for your section before the course starts (to be posted).
 The faculty also recommends that you read in advance the article: “How to Read a Legal Opinion” (PDF: 851.53 KB).

-To get a sense of the reading and assignments for Intro., review the 2024 Intro.
-Syllabus.
-Note that there is a reading assignment to complete before the first Introduction to US Law class meeting.
-This assigned reading will be posted in advance on Brightspace, a web-based learning management system that enables NYU faculty to provide access to course content and communicate with class members.
+The syllabus for Intro. will be posted in early July.
+Course materials and assigned readings will be posted on Brightspace, a web-based learning management system that enables NYU faculty to provide access to course content and communicate with class members.
 The textbook for the class is A Lawyer Writes: A Practical Guide to Legal Analysis (4th ed.).
 It is available as an e-book, as well as on Kindle and in paperback.
 You will need a copy of the U.S. Constitution.

-- Essential Legal English in Context: Understanding the Vocabulary of US Law and Government, by Karen Ross, NYU Press.
-Enormously helpful and readable introduction to legal English vocabulary and to the US Court system.
+This book provides an overview of the U.S. legal system and covers the main subjects taught in the first year of law school. - Essential Legal English in Context: Understanding the Vocabulary of US Law and Government, by Karen Ross, NYU Press.

-- Open Book: The Inside Track to Law School Success, by Barry Friedman and John C. P. Goldberg, Second Edition, Wolters Kluwer.
-Highly recommended guide to preparing for US law school classes and exams.
+This book explains the terminology of the U.S. legal system, clarifying legal English words. - Open Book: The Inside Track to Law School Success, by Barry Friedman and John C. P. Goldberg, Second Edition, Wolters Kluwer.